syedmfuad/syedfuad.github.io/research.md

 Profitability of a Two Product Biorefinery. (with Michael C. Farmer and Abidemi Adisa) *(In Progress)*<br>

+A Fully Endogenized Finite Mixture Modeling Approach to Submarket Delineation in Atlanta, GA. (with Michael C. Farmer and Abidemi Adisa) *(In Progress)*<br>

 Comparative Effectiveness of Machine Learning Methods for Causal Inference. (with Syed Badruddoza and Modhurima Amin) *(In Progress)*<br>

 Determinants of the Presence, Density, and Popularity of U.S. Food Retailers. (with Syed Badruddoza and Modhurima Amin) *(In Progress)*<br>